SmartFlower: Characteristics, Price and Models

-We now to come the SmartFlower’s real issue : its cost.
-Indeed, a SmartFlower comes at a whopping cost of between 15,000 and 23,000€, before tax is even added.
-Additionally, even if reselling part or all of the produced solar electricity to EDF or another supplier, savings will be very slow to appear.
-Self-consumption implies a very long return on investment, often over several decades.
+Indeed, a SmartFlower comes at a cost of between 15,000 and 23,000€, before tax.
+Additionally, even if reselling part or all of the produced solar electricity to EDF or another energy supplier, savings will be slow to appear.
+Self-consumption implies a long return on investment, often over several decades.

-As a result, the SmartFlower is not affordable to all households, even though these can get financial aid from the State to fund their solar installation.
+As a result, the SmartFlower is not affordable to all households, even though these devices are eligible for financial aid from the State to fund solar installations.
 The product still managed to seduce over 300 businesses, local authorities and private individuals by the end of 2017.

 - What guarantees come with a SmartFlower?

 - The inverter is guaranteed for 5 years.